ammaraziz/NCBI-Genome-Submission-Protocol/README.md

 Things to note before starting:

 1. Use the latest `Prokka` v1.13
 2. Python 3.6 or greater is required for custom python script
 3. Install tbl2asn (I used minconda)
 4. Generate sbt file template (needed for tbl2asn): https://submit.ncbi.nlm.nih.gov/genbank/template/submission/

 ### Steps:

-l.
-Contamination Check.
+### Contamination Check.

 NCBI will perform a detailed contamination check via blasting your sequences against a custom db called UniVec or UniVec_Core.
 More info here: https://www.ncbi.nlm.nih.gov/tools/vecscreen/univec/
 You can replicate this step inhouse to save time before uploading to NCBI.
 Contamination includes sequence adapters and PHIX.
 Usually these are removed in the trimming step but not always.